mitch-b/course-in-a-box/modules/client/_posts/2000-01-01-getting-started.markdown

     </script>
     ```

     What we've done is told UI5 core that when it sees namespace `"odatalabclient"` to look in our root folder (`./`).
+This is relative to our `index.html` file, so `./` translates to our `WebContent` directory.
 Therefore, if we say `odatalabclient.view`, it should look in `./view`.

     For now, let's also change the `sap.m.App` component in the next `<script>` tag to use the proper path.
-Delete the call to `sap.ui.localResources`, and change our `viewName` to `"odatalabclient.view.App"`.
+Delete the call to `sap.ui.localResources` (instead of setting our resource root in the script, we set it in the script source above), and change our `viewName` to `"odatalabclient.view.App"`.

 1. Make the following adjustments to the tag in `index.html`: